You’ve probably heard some of the madness that surrounds Black Friday; well, it’s about to get a little crazier!

 According to a survey conducted on behalf of the coupon site RetailMeNot, 12% of all Black Friday shoppers admit they hit the stores whilst under the influence of alcohol.

-Well, there are your ten facts!
+Why do we celebrate Black Friday?
+For the deals, of course!
 If you don’t like the madness of Black Friday, fear not; Cyber Monday is gaining in popularity when millions of shoppers sit at home ready to click “add to cart” when the item they’re watching goes on sale.

 Whether you prefer Gray Thursday, Black Friday, or Cyber Monday, this weekend is truly the biggest shopping weekend of the year.